ImConnorH/Netflix-Clone/README.md

 ### Let's Collaborate!

-If this project interests you, or you would like to learn a bit more about any of the technologies used, please feel free to create a pull request and contribute!
-All ideas are welcomed!
+If this project interests you, or you would like to learn more about any of the technologies used, please feel free to create a pull request and contribute!
+All ideas are welcome!